-Many kind readers commented on how nice our garden is, however, I must confess there are parts which are messy, like the bit below.
+I must confess there are parts of my garden that are messy, like the bit below.
 Where the garden meets the grass, needs a lot of attention.
 For years I have kept the garden trimmed back and the edge weeded.
 The lawn mowing man edged the lawn with a whipper snipper.

 However, with a prolapsed disc I am finding it harder and harder to do this job.